glassflow/glassflow-examples/transformations/ai/predict-car-price/README.md

 - You created a [GlassFlow account](https://www.notion.so/o/aR82XtsD8fLEkzPmMtb7/s/pRyi93X0Jn9wrh2Z4Ffm/~/changes/9/get-started/create-account).
 - You installed [GlassFlow CLI](https://www.notion.so/o/aR82XtsD8fLEkzPmMtb7/s/pRyi93X0Jn9wrh2Z4Ffm/~/changes/9/get-started/glassflow-cli) and logged into your account via the CLI.
 - You have [OpenAI API](https://openai.com/api/) account.
-- Slack account: If don't have a Slack account, sign up for a new free one [here](https://slack.com/get-started) and go to the Slack [Get Started page](https://slack.com/get-started#/createnew).

 ## Installation